Poli-0-1/Human_genomics/README.md

-# Human_genomics file containing the project's steps and codes implemented
+# Human genomics project containing all the codes implemented